-N(A)-Level Description 21-25 Shows a competent grasp of subject matter.
+Description 21-25 Demonstrates an intelligent grasp of subject matter.
+Top answers will display freshness of insight.
+There is good analysis and evaluation of content and presentation, and evidence of the ability to critically appreciate the text.
+Pays close attention to the terms of the question.
+Sensitive and informed personal response showing close engagement with the text.
+Ideas are developed effectively and well supported by textual evidence.
+Highly coherent argument, with clarity of thought and expression.
+18-20 Shows a competent grasp of subject matter.
 There is evidence of analysis and evaluation which is likely to reflect conscientiousness rather than sophistication.
-Generally well-focused on the terms of the question.
+Generally well focused on the terms of the question.
 There is a personal response showing evidence of close engagement with the text, though this may not be sustained throughout the answer.
 Ideas are often supported by relevant substantiation.
 Thorough, though rather unsophisticated, argument.
 Work is coherent and clear, though it may lack polish and subtlety of expression.
-18-20 Shows sound basic understanding of the text and of how to respond to it.
+15-17 Shows sound basic understanding of the text and of how to respond to it.
 There is some evidence of analysis and evaluation.
 Addresses the question though it may be brief, mechanical or superficial.
 Shows some engagement, and is substantiated with appropriate references to the text.
 Demonstrates coherence, and is clear.
-15-17 Demonstrates some awareness or understanding of the text, largely through paraphrase.
+12-14 Demonstrates some awareness or understanding of the text, largely through paraphrase.
 There may be some misreading, but not enough to undermine significantly the general ideas put forward.
 Does not fully address the demands of the question.
 Shows engagement with the text but with inappropriate substantiation.
 Fairly coherent.
 Expression of ideas may be hampered by a lack of clarity or accuracy but the meaning is still conveyed.
-12-14 Only superficial understanding of the text.
+9-11 Only superficial understanding of the text.
 Shows little awareness of the demands of the question.
 Shows minimal engagement with the text.
 Not very coherent but manages to convey thoughts/comments with some difficulty.
-0-11 Almost no understanding of the text and question.
+0-8 Almost no understanding of the text and question.
 Demonstrates an attempt to communicate understanding of the text.
-Answers in the lower half of this band (0-5 marks) may reflect no understanding of the text and the question, and may be incoherent, with meaning obscured by poor expression.
+Answers in the lower half of this band (0-4 marks) may reflect no understanding of the text and the question, and may be incoherent, with meaning obscured by poor expression.
 Short work: Can be presented in various forms, e.g. note form or a series of hurriedly sketched-in paragraphs.
 It is essential that Examiners mark short work strictly on the basis of what is given.
 The work should not be marked on the grounds of quality elsewhere in the scripts.